tidepool-org/hub/medtronic/suspendEvents.md

 When ***any*** of these events is seen, it means that the pump is suspended.
 It is possible to see multiple of these before a resume event is seen.
 When that happens, the multiple events are simply state changes internal to the pump and do not reflect changes in user-facing functionality (i.e. the pump is suspended).
 Therefore, the time range that the pump was suspended is determined by the first suspend event seen followed by the first resume event seen.

-When processing these events, previous status is very helpful to determine when a state change (to/from suspension) actually occurred.
+When processing these events, previous status is very helpful to determine when a state change (to/from suspension) actually occurred, but it is important to keep in mind that support for the field only exists on some pumps.

 ### `user_suspend`